masoodfaisal/10pearls-aws-course/README.md

-This is the repository supporting the code for the [10 Pearls Iniversity AWS Course](https://10pearlsuniversity.org).
+This is the repository supporting the code for the [10 Pearls University AWS Course](https://10pearlsuniversity.org).
 The course provides introduction to the following topics:
 - What is cloud computing
 - Building blocks of AWS